 Related: Best TVs

-Hisense H100LDA design and build – Not just a pretty face
+Hisense H100LDA design – Not just a pretty face

 The screen and projector elements of the Hisense H100LDA are both reasonably pretty given that they’re really more about function than form.